Are Slip and Fall Injuries Covered by Homeowners Insurance?

 What Should I Do If the Homeowner Does Not Have Homeowners Insurance?

-Talk with a lawyer about the case.
+Talk to a personal injury lawyer about the case.
 The attorney investigates to determine if the homeowner has the resources to pay your damages from personal funds.
 If not, an attorney may search for other sources of compensation for your damages.

 Common Causes of Slip and Fall Accidents at Someone’s Home